Rudolfisky/A.L.N.D./README.md

 - Target acquisition system (face detection).

 # Won't
-- Remove Herobrine.
+- Remove Herobrine ;).
-- make ALND platform moveable (like a tank or car).
+- Make ALND platform moveable (like a tank or car).

 # Duo project components
 Considering we only have 5 weeks (when writing this document) we are unlikely going to create a face tracking nut canon.